Loot box: Worldwide

 Apple implemented changes to the iOS App Store in December 2017, requiring developers that publish games to the Store that include monetised loot boxes or other similar mechanisms that provide random items in exchange for real-world funds, to publish the odds of items that can be received from these mechanisms prior to the player spending funds on the game.
 Google followed suit by May 2019, requiring apps in the Play Store using loot box mechanics to publish their odds.
 In November 2018, the International Game Developers Association (IGDA) urged the video game industry to take action on loot boxes before governments step in to regulate them.
 IGDA identified three areas for the industry to focus on: commit to not marketing loot-box mechanics to youth, disclose the odds of receiving items in loot boxes, and educate parents on in-game parental controls.
 In February 2019, review aggregator OpenCritic began incorporating details about games that use loot boxes into its summary pages for games.
 In the academic literature, King and Delfabbro proposed twenty-four "social responsibility" measures that could be implemented by video game companies to prevent or reduce overspending on loot boxes.
 However, the willingness of the industry to adopt these measures has been questioned because of the industry's economic interests.

+In 2024–2025, several countries updated their regulatory approaches to loot boxes.
+Belgium continued enforcing its classification of paid loot boxes as gambling, effectively prohibiting their use in commercial games.
+The Netherlands adopted a more flexible framework, allowing certain implementations while restricting those that resemble games of chance.
+China strengthened its consumer‑protection rules by requiring developers to publicly disclose the probability of obtaining specific items and by limiting the frequency of randomized purchases.
+Japan also maintains restrictions on "Kompu Gacha," a monetization mechanic closely related to loot boxes, due to concerns about consumer harm.

+A series of 2023–2025 reports from the UK Parliament examined whether loot boxes should fall under gambling legislation.
+The reports summarized industry self‑regulation efforts, government recommendations, and calls for updated consumer‑protection laws.
+While the UK has not formally classified loot boxes as gambling, the reports emphasized the need for stronger safeguards for children and greater transparency in game monetization.